Tabla de contenido

 The shift towards mobile devices has not gone unnoticed by search engines, particularly Google, which started a website indexing initiative for mobile servers in mid-2018.
 With more network users on phones than on desktops, mobile-based online services enjoy more overall exposure, and they are now prioritized by search engine crawlers.
 This means that websites that prioritize mobile-first design will enjoy higher rankings, leading to more traffic, responses, and revenue for their web services and online stores.

 Therefore, investing in mobile-first design for e-commerce sites is a no-brainer.
 Not only does it provide an optimal user experience for customers, but it also ensures that businesses are visible and competitive in the search engine results, ultimately leading to more success and revenue.

 How to Optimize Websites for Mobile Users?

-If your website has a call to action, graphics, or other elements that are important for branding, make sure to arrange them so they are prominent on the screen.
-Otherwise, you can create lists or drop-down menus which allow you to fit more content in less space so it is easy to navigate.
+After getting rid of unnecessary content, prioritize the essential elements.
+For e-commerce sites, this may include a call to action, graphics, or branding elements.
+Make sure these elements are prominent on the screen.
+Alternatively, create lists or drop-down menus to fit more content in less space, making it easy to navigate.